FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 % Colorado Risk Limiting Audit Tool
 % 2017

-Separate from the RLA central server and client server programs that support the Department of State and the Counties in carrying out the Risk Limiting Audit, there is a command, called `rla_export`, allowing export of data from the central server and the underlying database.
+Separate from the RLA application server and client software that supports the Department of State and the Counties in carrying out the Risk Limiting Audit, there is a command, called `rla_export`, allowing export of data from the central server and the underlying database.

 The command is part of a python package, whose technical description can be found in a `README.rst` file in the python site-packages directory tree wherever the package is installed.
 The most current online version (which may or may not match the version you have installed) is available in the [public code repository](https://github.com/FreeAndFair/ColoradoRLA/tree/auditcenter/server/eclipse-project/script/rla_export).